danesnick/old_website/_posts/2021-02-12-Ditching-GoatCounter.markdown

 Maybe?
 I do think there is a place for analytics on the web, and in particular ones that respect people's privacy.
 Google Analytics is still essentially everywhere, so I really hope that alternatives like [Plausible](https://plausible.io) and [GoatCounter](https://goatcounter.com) gain more momentum on the web.
 In particular, I think these analytic services seem perfect for personal blogs like this one!

-Maybe when Iaboutm in a better place mentally, in terms of my relationship with technology, maybe I'll bring one of the analytics services back to my website.
+Maybe when I'm in a better place mentally, in terms of my relationship with technology, maybe I'll bring one of the analytics services back to my website.
 For now, I'll just focus on writing!